Frank J. Williams: Lincoln scholarship

 Williams has been involved with numerous aspects of Abraham Lincoln scholarship and collection for much of his life, beginning in his own boyhood.
 He recalled "I used to spend my 25 cents for lunch money on used Lincoln books", including Lincoln the Unknown by Andrew Carnegie and the multi-volume Abraham Lincoln: The Prairie Years and The War Years by Carl Sandburg.
 This eventually grew into a collection of thousands of books, documents, pieces of artwork, and other items that he kept in his home library.

 Williams was president of the Abraham Lincoln Association, the Lincoln Group of Boston, and the Ulysses S. Grant Association, and was a member of the Abraham Lincoln Bicentennial Commission.
-After disputes within the Abraham Lincoln Association prompted Williams, Harold Holzer, and others to leave the group in the mid-1990s, Williams served for 23 years as the founding chair of The Lincoln Forum, and is now that organization's chairman emeritus.
+After disputes within the Abraham Lincoln Association prompted Williams, Harold Holzer, and others to leave the group in the mid-1990s, Williams and Holzer co-founded The Lincoln Forum, and Williams served for 23 years as its chairman; he is now that organization's chairman emeritus.
 In 2005, Williams received The Lincoln Forum's Richard Nelson Current Award of Achievement.

 In 2010, Williams was elected to the board of the Abraham Lincoln Bicentennial Foundation.
 He is an Associate Companion of the Military Order of the Loyal Legion of the United States, an organization founded by Union officers who served during the American Civil War.
 Williams was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 2009 as a Bicentennial Laureate.

 In 2017, he and his wife Virginia donated their collection of Lincoln- and Civil War-related books and other materials to Mississippi State University.
 The collection, now known as The Frank and Virginia Williams Collection of Lincolniana, is subdivided into two collections: The Lincoln Book and Pamphlet Collection, and the Civil War/Collateral Book and Pamphlet Collection.
 Earlier, while president of the Ulysses S. Grant Association, Williams had been involved in efforts to move Grant's papers to Mississippi State from Southern Illinois University.

 While on the Rhode Island Supreme Court, Williams estimated that he had used in his rulings 100 quotes attributed to Lincoln.

 Williams is the author of Judging Lincoln and Lincoln as Hero.
 He is the co-editor of the following essay collections: Abraham Lincoln, Esq.: The Legal Career of America's Greatest President; The Mary Lincoln Enigma: Historians on America's Most Controversial First Lady; Exploring Lincoln: Great Historians Reappraise Our Greatest President; The Living Lincoln; The Lincoln Assassination Riddle: Revisiting the Crime of the Nineteenth Century; and The Lincoln Assassination: Crime and Punishment, Myth and Memory.